Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Demonstrations and Results

 Unfolding the sequence for T-151, as listed in Table~\ref{table:trajectories}, reveals the following optimal decision process: at $t = 0$, the agent starts at $s_0$ (‘00’), chooses action $a_0$ (‘0’), and transitions to $s_2$ (‘10’) with reward $r_2$ (‘10’), represented by the sub-string ‘1010000’.
 At $t = 1$, while in $s_2$, the agent selects action $a_1$ (‘1’), moving to $s_3$ (‘11’) and receiving reward $r_3$ (‘11’), encoded as ‘1111110’.
 Finally, at $t = 2$, the agent again takes action $a_1$ (‘1’), remaining in $s_3$ and collecting reward $r_3$ (‘11’), corresponding to ‘111111’.
 This sequence produces the maximum return of ‘1000’.
 The qubit representation of each time step, decomposed into its constituent quantum samples, is presented in Table~\ref{table:qsampledistribution}.
 Each binary string encodes, from least to most significant bits, the agent’s initial state (two qubits), the selected action (one qubit), the resulting next state (two qubits), and the corresponding reward (two qubits).

 Based on these results, the optimal policy can be determined as follows: for state $s_0$ (‘00’), the optimal action is $a_0$ (‘0’), while for states $s_2$ (‘10’) and $s_3$ (‘11’), the optimal action is $a_1$ (‘1’).
-The correctness of this policy is confirmed by its equivalence to that derived under the static QMDP configuration.
-These findings demonstrate that Grover’s search within the dynamic QMDP framework reliably identifies the globally optimal solution for the defined MDP.
-Notably, the desired solutions are obtained with a single oracle query, underscoring both the computational efficiency and the accuracy of Grover’s algorithm in trajectory optimization for quantum reinforcement learning (QRL).
+The correctness of this policy is further validated by its exact agreement with the policy obtained under the static QMDP configuration presented in Appendix~\ref{appendixA}.
+These findings demonstrate that Grover’s search within the dynamic QMDP formulation reliably identifies the globally optimal solution for the defined MDP.
+Notably, the desired solutions are obtained with a single oracle query, underscoring both the computational efficiency and the accuracy of Grover’s algorithm in trajectory optimization for scalable quantum reinforcement learning (QRL).